-A total of 341 students in the UMKC College of Arts and Sciences were named to the Dean’s List for the fall 2016 semester.
+A total of 369 students in the UMKC College of Arts and Sciences were named to the Dean’s List for the Fall 2017 semester.
 The CAS Dean’s List recognizes excellent academic performance among full-time undergraduate students with a grade point average of 3.85 or higher for the term.
 Continue reading